-Solvency II Guidance Solvency II Reference Valuation methods and assumptions Financial assets shall not be valued at cost or amortised cost.
 EIOPA's Final Report on Guidelines on recognition and valuation of assets and liabilities other than technical provisions indicates that all financial assets shall be measured at fair value.
 Whilst reinsurance recoverables in respect of unsettled claims are subject to the rules regarding technical provisions (see next section), payments due in relation to settled insurance claims should not be measured under those rules and so would fall to be treated as financial assets.
-Only future premiums which fall due after the valuation date are subject to the rules regarding technical provisions; therefore any premium debts due would fall to be treated as financial assets although EIOPA has previously indicated that the risk of non-payment by the policyholder can be ignored if that will result in waiving the insurance cover.
-DA Art 10 DA Art 16 Balance sheet QRT LOG (S.02.01) Financial assets are valued at fair value for both Danish GAAP and Solvency II balance sheet valuation purposes.
-The methods and assumptions used by the Company in estimating the fair value of financial assets are: • Bonds: fair values are generally based upon quoted market prices.
+Only future premiums which fall due after the valuation date are subject to the rules regarding technical provisions; therefore, any premium debts due would fall to be treated as financial assets although EIOPA has previously indicated that the risk of nonpayment by the policyholder can be ignored if that will result in waiving the insurance cover.

+DA Art 16

+Balance sheet QRT LOG (S.02.01)

+The methods and assumptions used by the Company in estimating the fair value of financial assets are:

+- Bonds: fair values are generally based upon quoted market prices.
 Where market prices are not readily available, fair values are estimated using either values obtained from quoted market prices of comparable securities or estimated by discounting expected future cash flows using a current market rate applicable to the yield, credit quality and maturity of the investment.
-For Solvency II reporting accrued interest is added to the relevant instruments and reclassified into the various Solvency II balance sheet categories. • Equity securities: fair values are based upon quoted market prices.
-For Solvency II reporting the equity securities are reclassified into the various Solvency II balance sheet categories. • Derivatives: fair values are generally based upon quoted market prices.
-Positive values are
+For Solvency II reporting accrued interest is added to the relevant instruments and reclassified into the various Solvency II balance sheet categories. - Equity securities: fair values are based upon quoted market prices.
+For Solvency II reporting the equity securities are reclassified into the various Solvency II balance sheet categories. - Derivatives: fair values are generally based upon quoted market prices.

-- Derivatives: fair values are generally based upon quoted market prices.
 Positive values are reported as assets and negative values reported as liabilities in the Solvency II balance sheet. - Collective investment schemes: quoted market prices are used where available, else funds are valued using data from third-party administrators or, in the case of loan funds, fund manager data.
 All funds are reviewed regularly for signs of underlying impairment.
-As such, it is considered that all values approximate to fair values. - Cash and deposits, loans and mortgages, receivables and other assets: carrying amounts approximate to fair values as these are generally short term balances.
+As such, it is considered that all values approximate to fair values. - Cash and deposits, loans and mortgages, receivables and other assets: carrying amounts approximate to fair values as these are generally short-term balances.
 For Solvency II reporting, except for cash in hand, accrued interest is added to the relevant instruments and balances are reclassified into the various categories as per Solvency II definitions.
 For prepayments, the approach is to start with the Danish GAAP balance and make adjustments to derecognise any prepaid expenses that cannot be converted into cash.
 Premium debtors and recoveries falling due for payment after the balance sheet date are reclassified from receivables to technical provisions.
 More information is provided in section D.2.
-During the year, the approach to this reclassification